MatthewGrech94/eCabs-Tech/app/public/wp-content/themes/ecabs-theme/README.md

 🔗 [View on WordPress.org](https://wordpress.org/plugins/flamingo/)

 > 💡 You can install these plugins via **Plugins → Add New** in the WordPress admin panel or download them using the links above.

 ---

-## 📄 Custom Page Templates

-This theme includes two custom page templates for improved content control:

-### 1. **Product Page Template**

-- Utilizes **ACF** for dynamically populated product content.
-- Includes a **hardcoded shortcode** for a testimonials carousel.
-- Testimonials are sourced from a **custom post type** (`testimonials`) created within the theme, allowing easy management from the WP dashboard.

----

-### 2. **Contact Page Template**

-- Page content is editable via the WordPress page editor.
-- The **Contact Form 7 shortcode** is hardcoded into the PHP template to render the contact form.

----